enordlund/homebridge-camera-ffmotion/README.md

 #### Add homebridge-fixfifo.sh to boot script
 Run homebridge-fixfifo.sh in a boot script like /etc/local.rc to fix fifo issues with motion-pipe.
+Edit the file to match your user/path info.

 ### Example Configuration